dzxlai/top_uk_instagrammers_2024/README.md

 <h2> Steps </h2>

       1. Design and implementation

       2. Development and prepraring
+       - Get the data
+       - Explore the data in MS Excel
+       - Clean the data in SQL

       3. Testing
+       - Test the data in SQL, a series of quality checks to see how robust the data is

       4. Analysis and Interpretations
+       - Visualise the data using powerful Python libraries
+       - Conclude findings using insights gained

 <h2> Design </h2>